dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/situation-statement.md

 Question: In the context of Business Case development, what role does the Situation Statement play?
 A: It only serves as a reference for financial estimations.
 B: It is included to clearly communicate the problem or opportunity being addressed.
-C: It outlines the exact roles and responsibilities of team members.
+C: It outlines the exact roles and responsibilities of team members and stakeholders.
 D: It provides a detailed implementation schedule for the proposed solution.
 Answer: B
 Explanation: The Situation Statement is included in the business case to clearly communicate the problem or opportunity that the proposed solution is addressing.